 She is happy to have landed at Graydon.
 “This is a different kind of law firm.
 It’s very team-oriented, very collaborative.
 It makes it possible to take a holistic approach to legal problems.
 Working alone, it’s easy to miss the finer points.
 When you have a few people pulling together, things get balanced out.
 The result – you do a better job of serving the client.”

-Kellie is a member of the firm's Litigation group, working on and works in the areas of personal and business disputes and media law.
+Kellie is a member of the firm's Litigation group, working in the areas of personal and business disputes and media law.

 Prior to attending law school, Kellie earned her Bachelor's in Political Science with a Minor in Spanish and a Certificate in Journalism from the University of Cincinnati.
 During her time as an undergrad, Kellie worked for the Ohio Innocence Project as a journalism intern, writing client bios and success stories for the organization's website and clemency letters on behalf of the inmates and exonerees.